NFPA 70E Arc Flash

-NFPA 70E, or the NFPA's Standard for Electrical Safety in the Workplace, outlines specific practices to be followed in protecting a workplace from electrical hazards such as arc flash.
+NFPA 70E, or the NFPA's Standard for Electrical Safety in the Workplace, outlines specific practices to be followed in protecting workers from electrical hazards such as arc flash.

 The NFPA's Standards

 The National Fire Protection Association (NFPA) is a non-profit organization that produces standards for safety.
-For example, they publish the National Electrical Code (NEC), which describes proper installation of electrical systems.
-That code is incorporated into law in many parts of the United States.
+For example, the organization publishes the National Electrical Code (NEC), which describes the proper installation of electrical systems.
+In many parts of the United States, this code has been incorporated into law.

 Electrically Safe Work Conditions

-The primary focus of NFPA 70E is the establishment of an electrically safe work condition.
-This means that the equipment is fully de-energized, and cannot be re-energized while work is still being performed.
-The following steps should be followed to create an electrically safe work condition:
+Wherever possible, NFPA 70E requires the establishment of an “electrically safe work condition” before electrical work begins.
+This means that the equipment is fully de-energized and cannot be re-energized while work is still being performed.
+The following steps should be taken to create an electrically safe work condition:

 - Determine all possible sources of electrical energy to the equipment.

-- Where possible, visually confirm that disconnecting devices are open.
+- Where possible, visually confirm that disconnections are complete.

-- Verify that equipment is de-energized using a voltmeter.
+- Verify that each part of the equipment is de-energized using appropriate test instruments, such as voltmeters.
 Until equipment is tested, assume that it is still energized.

-- Use grounding devices where the possibility of stored energy or induction exists.
+- Use grounding devices where there is a possibility of induction or accidental contact with energized parts.

-Creating an electrically safe work condition is the best defense against electrical hazards such as arc flash (a sudden and dangerous burst of energy) or electric shock.
+Once this process has been correctly followed, the equipment will no longer carry any significant current or charge.
+Creating an electrically safe work condition is the best defense against electrical hazards such as shock and arc flash (a sudden and dangerous burst of energy).
 As a result, this procedure should normally be used in all electrical work, with the following exceptions:

 - De-energizing equipment would create a greater hazard.
 Examples include life-support equipment, ventilation equipment in a hazardous environment, or similar safety equipment that requires an energized state.